kristian-lange-tw/JATOS_docs/docs/Run_your_study/End-page-after-your-study-finished.md

 **Hint:** If you run the study with an **MTurk Worker** then you probably want to show the confirmation code to your worker.
 This is passed on as an URL query parameter *confirmationCode*.

-Since version 3.6.1 you can pass on arguments from the original study link URL to redirect URL.
+You can pass on arguments from the original study link URL to redirect URL.
 Squared brackets in the _End Redirect URL_ indicate that the string between those brackets is a parameter from the original study run link URL and let JATOS replace the the whole _[string]_ by the value of the parameter.

 E.g.